 You may either hand write or type your homework in Word.
-If you choose to handwrite, scan your work or take picture(s) of your work (please make sure each picture can be viewed COMPLETELY and CLEARLY) after you complete it by hand.
+If you choose to handwrite, scan your work or take picture(s) of your work (please make sure each picture can be viewed CLEARLY) after you complete it by hand.
 Then insert all your images into a SINGLE Word Document (or PDF), so that you will only need to submit ONE file.
 Also, be sure to change the file property as indicated in the Announcement.
 Submit your work as attachments through Assignments under the Course Tools.
-Only the following file formats will be accepted: .doc/.docx or .pdf
+Only the following file formats will be accepted: .doc/.docx or .pdf graphics for these HW assignments.
+Hand drawing is also acceptable.

-Lateness: Any work received after the due date is considered late.
-Late work will be penalized at the rate of TWO (2) points per calendar day late, including weekends/holidays, for a maximum of THREE (3) calendar days.
-Students will not be given extensions unless they have extenuating circumstances as decided by the instructor (you must contact me 48 hours before the due date to make such arrangements).
+You may take back your submission for correction and submit it again.
+However, you are only allowed to do this BEFORE the DUE DATE.
+Any work received after the due date is considered late.
+Late work will be penalized at the rate of TWO (2) points per day late, including weekends, for a maximum of THREE (3) calendar days.
+After the third late day, no late work will be accepted.